metalcarratt/ministry/ls/Philippians/msg33.md

 pt3

-we need to be in the body to enjoy the bountiful supply of the spirit. if we ehave a problem with the saints or the elders then it will be hard for us to enjoy the spirit. but if we are right with the body then even a little turning will cause us to be in the enjoyment.
+we need to be in the body to enjoy the bountiful supply of the spirit. if we have a problem with the saints or the elders then it will be hard for us to enjoy the spirit. but if we are right with the body then even a little turning will cause us to be in the enjoyment.

 the best vacation is to pray, "Lord jesus, I love you."